arjunvynipadath/docs/MPI_README.txt

 It is also possible to use the mpirun command in place of mpiexec.
 They are actually the same command in MVAPICH2, however using mpiexec is preferred.

 It is possible to run more processes than hosts.
-In that case, multiple processes will run on some or all of the hosts used.
+In this case, multiple processes will run on some or all of the hosts used.
 The following examples demonstrate how to run the MPI tests.
 The default installation prefix and gcc version of MVAPICH2 are shown.
 In each case, it is assumed that a hosts